Lolo Pass on Montana-Idaho border: curves next 99 miles

-Lolo Pass is a high mountain pass at an elevation of 5,233ft (1.595m) above the sea level, located in the Bitterroot Range of the northern Rocky Mountains, in USA.
+Lolo Pass is a high mountain pass at an elevation of 1.598m (5,242ft) above the sea level, located on the border of Montana and Idaho, in USA.

 The pass is located on the border of Montana (Missoula County) and Idaho (Idaho County).